no-name-speedcubing-network/Architecture/architecture.md

   - v1 time starts on space and stops on every key, on phones it's full touch screen
   - v1 The user may add unlimited sessions
-  - v1 must include good approved by community program for scrambles
+  - v1 must include approved by community program for scrambles
   - v1 time on the timer may be shown or not shown along the solving
   - v1 solves must saving in system
+  - v1/v2 session must be cached on users device
   - v2 timer must include virtual cube
   - v2 The user can click on any solve with scramble (his or not) and watch solve (virtual cube requirement later)
   - v2/v3 Users can have virtual solving battles with another users in real time (mechanics later)